fastrgv/hbox4/README.md

 #### Note on the Hungarian Algorithm:
 I have searched for a correct version online, but found none.
 I found several that "almost" worked but were all flawed, mainly, I think, due to the age and nature of the original algorithmic description.
 It was invented before computers were widely available, so was described in terms of hand computations, parts of which are quite confusing, possibly due to language ambiguities.
 [Kuhn, 1955]

-The algorithm used here was copied on 20sep18 from: https://users.cs.duke.edu/~brd/Teaching/Bio/asmb/current/Handouts/munkres.html and modified to correct some errors.
+The algorithm used here was copied on 20sep18 from: https://users.cs.duke.edu/~brd/Teaching/Bio/asmb/current/Handouts/munkres.html [now dead link] and modified to correct some errors.

 ### Simplicity & Generality